Kenya

 – Income generating projects

-- A Water programme, providing access to clean water by providing well maintenance and repair service and is also available to start new wells when a particular community is committed to the project and to cost share
+– A Water programme, providing access to clean water by providing well maintenance and repair service.

 An Education project, which offers the following programmes:

-- St Mary’s Nursery, an integrated programme with an outreach component to targeted and up-scale outlying
+– St Mary’s Nursery, an integrated programme with an outreach component.

 – The Women’s Polytechnic.